pr-chougule/pr-p/README.md

 # pr-p
-This is my frist git repositry
+This is my first git repositry
+Auther-Priyanka Patil